NorthCoastChurch/IT-Policy/Policy-11-Information-Technology-Purchasing.md

 **For purchases within IT**

-A procurement procedure is maintained by the VP of IT.
+A procurement procedure is maintained by the Director of IT.
 Purchasing within the IT Department falls under four general categories.

 - **Standard Items**
   - Purchase of items, which have been pre-approved by IT management, that require only a Service Desk request.